Jira Crash Course

 Jira Price

-Jira Cloud free version.
-As the name says, it’s free but with some limitations.
-In this link, you can check all differences, but in just a few words, the free version is up to 10 users, plus it’s not supporting “advanced permissions,” which means you can’t create a “private” project.
-Also, if you are planning to give your clients access to Jira free version, please remember that they will see everything.
+Jira’s free version is a great starting point with few limitations.
+For example, you can create up to 10 users, plus it does not support “advanced permissions,” which means you can’t create a “private” project.
+Also, if you plan to give your clients access to the Jira free version, please remember that they will see everything.
 You also have limited capacity regarding disk space for attachments, but 2GB is still a lot of space.

 Next, we have Jira Standard.
-When this article was published, the license was $7.75 per user, and the minimum was one user.
 You will get everything from the free plan, plus you will be able to use Advanced Permissions (Jira Software’s permissions regulate everything from who may start new projects to what users can do, see, and comment on within projects and issues.
 Project or issue permission options are not available in the Free plan).
-Simply put, you can create private projects and utilize groups plus roles.
+But you can create private projects and utilize groups plus roles.

-I have to say Jira Premium is my favourite because of the Road maps and Sandbox, but it’s not a “must-have,” and you can constantly update it later when you need such functionality.
+I have to say Jira Premium is my favourite because of the Road maps and Sandbox, but it’s not a “must-have,” and you can always switch the plan later when you need such functionality.

 The process is straightforward.
 You only need to go to the Atlassian website and click the “Get it Free” button.
-After that, you need to accept T&C, choose your domain name, and wait.
-Sometimes it can take 1 min, but your shiny Jira Instance should be ready in up to 10-15 min, so check your email now.
+After that, you must accept the T&C, choose your domain name, and wait.
+Sometimes, it can take 1 minute, but your shiny Jira Instance should be ready in 10-15 minutes, so check your email now.

-They will also offer you a 30-day Premium version, and no card is required so that you can look at the premium Features.
+They will also offer you a 30-day Premium version; no card is required to view the premium Features.

 Jira Hierarchy

 Understanding projects and issues (ticket hierarchy) in Jira is crucial.
-The model is simple, Projects are the essential building blocks, and tickets or, as Jira call them, issues always belong to a project.
+The model is simple: Projects are the essential building blocks, and tickets or, as Jira call them, issues always belong to a project.
 Jira does not offer a sub-project, but in some cases, we can use Components to add sub-project functionality.
-However, Components are just tags, but we can choose a different component lead and default assignee.
+However, components are just tags so we can choose a different component lead and default assignee.

 Regarding the Issue (ticket), the structure is also simple.
-Typically Jira offers a 2-level hierarchy system.
+Typically, Jira offers a 2-level hierarchy system.
 However, in Agile-type projects (Scrum and Kanban), we can use Epics as the 3rd level.
-Just to little bit complicate it if you have Jira Advanced, you can add additional level (Initiatives or Mega Epics)
+Just a little bit complicate it if you have Jira Advanced, you can add an additional level (Initiatives or Mega Epics)

-So now let’s briefly talk about the interface, but I want to save time so that we will create our first Scrum Project very quickly.
+Now, let’s briefly talk about the interface.
+I want to save time so we can create our first Scrum Project very quickly.

-The Tope menu in Jira is always visible, and that’s where you will find information about Other products like Confluence or Service Desk (if you have it), but our primary focus is on Projects.
-That’s why there is a section where you can switch between projects.
-For your information, even the free version of Jira doesn’t have any project limits.
-So you can create as many projects as possible, but PLEASE don’t do it!
+The Tope menu in Jira is always visible, and that’s where you will find information about Other products like Confluence or Service Desk (if you have them).
+However, our primary focus is on Projects, so there is a section where you can switch between projects.
+For your information, even the free version of Jira has no project limits.
+So you can create as many projects as possible, but please don’t do it!

-You can also find information about People, Apps and on the right section, we always have the search bar.
-So please spend some time and familiarise yourself with the menu.
+You can also find information about People and Apps.
+In the right section, we always have the search bar.
+So please spend some time familiarising yourself with the menu.

-Please make sure you have the right to create a new project, so I hope you will use your own Jira instance for this.
+Please ensure you have the right to create a new project, so I hope you will use your Jira instance for this.

 Navigate to Project -> Create project.